Accessible Widget

 Make it Big Conference 2019

-We recently attended the "Make it Big" conference 2019 where one of our members spoke on the panel.
+We recently attended the "Make it Big" conference 2019, where one of our members spoke on the panel.
 There is more work ahead!
+Check out this Basic Income Event video from July 2016, and for more information and the latest news, visit www.basicincomecalgary.ca

-For many Albertans living on AISH, the increase will help pay for food, transportation, and essentials such as toiletries and clothes, (currently the majority of income assistance provided by the government goes to rent).
+For many Albertans living on AISH, the increase will help pay for food, transportation, and essentials such as toiletries and clothes (currently, the majority of income assistance provided by the government goes to rent).

 About Affordable Public Transportation